skiid777/isos/README.md

 - use the ISO
 - done

-I’ll keep adding more ISOs over time as I use new ones or update old ones.
+I’ll keep adding more ISOs over time as I use new ones or update old ones. and track for updates once a week

 If something is missing or broken, that’s on me — I’ll fix it eventually 😅
 Feel free to  create issues and use anything here.